pauldwhitman/uaegoldenvisa/README.md

 # Process

+A summary of the process
+1. Get GV nomination
+2. Apply for GV
+3. Change status
+4. Issue residence
+5. Residency and Identity Issuance

 ## Part 1: Get GV nomination
 You need a GV nomination letter.
 There are multiple organisations that are authorised to give a GV nomination including